Restoring a

 August 15, 2009.

-I ordered a quart of bright red Easypoxy from West Marine. $42 for the paint, $3 for NC tax, and another $9-10 for hazardous materials shipping.
+I ordered a quart of bright red Easypoxy from West Marin: $42 for the paint, $3 for NC tax, and $9-10 for hazardous materials shipping.
 A quart should cover 150 sq ft.
-Pettit recommends at least two coats.
 The Isere deck has at most 25 sq ft, so it's not like I'll run short.
-This stuff can only be shipped by ground — no airborne hazmats thank you — so I'll have time to find my sander, brushes, drop cloths, etc. and get psyched up to put them to work by the time the paint arrives.
-(Bright red?
-I thought about using Burgundy but opted for easy visiibility instead.)
+This stuff can only be shipped by ground — no airborne hazmats, thank you — so I'll have time to find my sander, brushes, drop cloths, etc. and get psyched up to put them to work by the time the paint arrives.
+(Why bright red?
+I thought about using Burgundy for class but opted for easy visibility instead.)

 August 22.

-West Marine shipped the paint immediately, and it's not their fault that one of the local FedEx Ground depots almost always takes 3-4 days to find me.
+West Marine shipped the paint immediately.
+It's not their fault that the local FedEx Ground depot almost always takes 3-4 tries to find me.
 Thus it was this time.

 September 6.

-Then I waited for good weather and for a lull in business deadlines, and when I got both, I removed the deck rigging and got started.
+Then I waited for good weather and for a lull in business deadlines.
+When I got both, I removed the deck rigging and got started.
 Almost.
-My orbital sander had given up the ghost (not exactly; see Sept 21, below).
+My orbital sander had given up the ghost (not exactly; see Sept 21, below, for an explanation).
 So now I'm waiting for a replacement, and we'll try this again in a few days.

 September 9.

 It was a loud job.
 My hands felt the vibes for another half hour.
 The paint melted away layer by layer.
-The current blue top coat gave way to the cream layer whose disapperance revealed the first tries (white Krylon), which came off to leave scuffed epoxy over fiberglass cloth.
+The flaking blue top coat gave way to the cream layer whose disapperance revealed the first two tries (white Krylon), which came off to leave scuffed epoxy over fiberglass cloth.
 I did my utmost to go that far and no farther.
 Where the deck is firmly supported and sharply crowned, the sander cuts quickly.
-Where the deck flexes easily, the paint comes off slowly which encourages more pressure.
-Either way, you gotta be very careful not to cut into the glass weave.
+Where the deck flexes easily, the paint comes off slowly which encourages me to apply more pressure.
+Either way, be very careful not to cut into the glass weave.

 September 10.

-I spent another 90 minutes taking the same layercake of old paint off the afterdeck.
+I spent 90 minutes taking the same layercake of old paint off the afterdeck.
 A few minutes of sanding also smoothied the seam line.
-I found a bad join that ran for a couple of inches on the right side just behind the bow; it would have let in a little water when plunging through waves.
+I found a bad join that ran for a couple of inches on the right side just behind the bow.
+It has let in a little water when plunging through waves.
 This is evidence of abject carelessness on the part of the builder (yours truly).
-I'll patch it; not that it has made any difference in 30 years on the Missouri, in the Yukon, on the Watauga, on any Holston, on the Catawba, in the Atlantic Ocean, etc. (This boat and I have history).
+I'll patch it; not that it has made much difference in 30 years on the Missouri, in the Yukon, on the Watauga, on the Holston, on the Catawba, in the Atlantic Ocean, etc. (this boat and I have history).
 When the Sun comes back to stay a while (day after tomorrow?), it'll be Easypoxy time.

 September 11.

 I worked some two-part epoxy putty into the gap near the bow.
 I thought it would cure quickly (like J.B.Weld) and that I could soon sand it down to match the boat's curves.
 But I only actually RTFM after I mixed and applied it.
 "Overnight," said the fine manual.
-"Live and learn," say I. I waited several hours and sanded the patch with #120 grit anyway.
-It worked out fine.
+"Live and learn," said I. I waited several hours and sanded the patch with #120 grit anyway.
+It worked out.
 I'm anxious to start applying this paint, which needs to be done in multiple coats one day apart.
 So can I get started today?!?
 Oh, please!
-Today?!?
 No. Pettit warns against painting late in the afternoon when dew may settle on uncured paint.
 'N besides, the surface is supposed to be washed first with a solution of 2 cups household ammonia to one gallon of water.
 Yes, we have no ammonia.
-I'll buy some at the nearest supermarket tomorrow.
+I'll buy some from the nearest supermarket tomorrow.
 I want this to be the last time I paint this boat.
-Let's do it by the book.
+I'll do it by the book.

 September 12.